kaplan-gi/4-stages-IBD/2_Analysis_Code/README.md

 knn_classifier.R |

-random_forest.R | Code for random forest classifier algorithm used to classify region-year groups into three epidemiologic stages based on incidence and/or prevalence of Crohn's disease and/or ulcerative colitis and change in rates over time.
+random_forest.Rmd | Code for random forest classifier algorithm used to classify region-year groups into three epidemiologic stages based on incidence and/or prevalence of Crohn's disease and/or ulcerative colitis and change in rates over time.
 Includes imputation methods used to fill in missing data.
 Relies on the base_labelled_data.csv file in the 1_Data folder of this repository

 uc_cd_ratio.R | Code used to calculate UC:CD ratio at the country-year level and model difference in UC:CD ratio between epidemiologic stages

 #### Forecasting Stage 4 Prevalence
-Stage3_4_IBD_prevalence.nb | Code used to forecast IBD prevalence in three example stage 3 regions - Canada, Denmark, Scotland (Lothian)
+Stage3_4_IBD_prevalence.nb | Wolfram Mathematica code used to forecast IBD prevalence in three example stage 3 regions - Canada, Denmark, Scotland (Lothian) with PDE models